-To receive credit for work done as a visiting (transient) student at an ABA approved law school, an NSU College of Law student must earn the greater of a C or the minimum grade that school requires as its graduation average.
+To receive credit for work done as a visiting (transient) student at an ABA approved law school, an NSU College of Law student must earn the greater of a C or the minimum grade that the school requires as its graduation average.
 The transfer of credit form will indicate whether an NSU student will be permitted to use a course taken elsewhere in satisfaction of a course that is required by the College of Law (an option only for students with at least a 2.60 cumulative grade point average) or to satisfy a College of Law prerequisite.
 The transfer of credit form will also indicate if a course will be subject to the 14-credit limit on non-classroom courses.
 No credit will be given for credits earned at other law schools if those credits would result in the student earning less than 60 credits at NSU College of Law.

-Joint Degree Students
+Dual Degree Students